 That is the best but what can we learn from the challenges?
 Can we learn anything from the financial world’s failure?
 There are similarities between large and small systems.
 Just as in a family this breakdown seems to have occurred with a lack of regulation, little or no transparency or feedback, and a failure of leaders to define problems well enough.
 Clearly there has been a lack of awareness about the long term impact of short term decisions.
 I am not saying it’s easy for family members or financial leaders to see the slow erosion of clear communication, and trust but I am saying these kinds of problems can snowball any system into a non functional state very quickly.

 We see the break down of trust leading to a reassessment of how to invest in the future.
 We see how the negative vision of one man, Bernard Madoff, leading to financial failure for his colleagues, friends and family.
 The dark side of human nature will always be with us.
 But how do we understand the relationships system that leads to or even promotes this kind of outcome?

-In a new book, by Malcolm Gladwell, looks at social forces impacting individual success.
+In a new book, Outliers: The Story of Success by Malcolm Gladwell, looks at social forces impacting individual success.
 His explanation may also provide hints about those who represent the other extreme, the outliers of greed.
 Both are impacted by the social groups surrounding them.
 Clearly people are not rational utility-maximizing individuals.
 They are emotional social creatures subject to the delusions of the crowd.
 Gladwell’s ideas will slowly work to alter a world view that is focused on individuals as prime movers.

 We use to believe the word was flat now we believe it’s all up to the individual.
 Gladwell notes: “I am explicitly turning my back on, I think, these kinds of empty models that say, you know, you can be whatever you want to be.
 Well, actually, you can’t be whatever you want to be.
 The world decides what you can and can’t be.”